rohith2412/Next-Auth/README.md

-Implementing GitHub authentication from NexAuth.js using Next.js stack
+Implementing Google and GitHub authentication from NexAuth.js using Next.js stack

 Start with a fresh project
 ```bash